Moreton Bay Wilderness

 The stunning beauty and relatively undiscovered wilderness of Queensland’s Moreton Bay and her islands are best explored by water, far from the crowded hot-spots.

-Our Moreton Bay Wilderness expedition takes you on a kayaking adventure to the most remote parts of the islands to explore hidden channels and sand dunes, watch the mystical marine life up close, camp under a carpet of stars, and summit the highest coastal sand dune in the world – Mount Tempest.
+Our Moreton Bay Wilderness expedition takes you on a kayaking adventure to the most remote parts of the islands to explore hidden channels and sand dunes, watch the mystical marine life up close, camp under a carpet of stars.

 We end our adventure by transforming your kayak into another mode of transport for some high adventure on the ocean as we power back to Cleveland.